If you’re like most business owners, you’ve spent a lot of time thinking about your homepage.

 - Is not necessarily intended to be a permanent part of your website

+When should you use landing pages versus other types of websites or homepages?
 It all depends on what you’re trying to achieve.
 Let’s consider some of the most common scenarios that are likely to raise this question.

-Landing page or homepage?
+Landing page vs. website / homepage?
 Homepage—maybe.

 How come?
 A homepage is the natural starting point when you don’t have a website yet.
 And if you have a simple way to build a site, it usually makes sense to go ahead, establish a basic homepage, and expand your site from there.